 There is a locked case transportation exception.
 Specifically if a pistol or Taser may be locked in a trunk or, if the vehicle does not have a trunk, locked in a locked compartment or container, this law will not apply to an intoxicated passenger in the same vehicle.
 An intoxicated person may also transport a pistol on a boat or train if it is transported in a locked compartment or container that is separated from the ammunition for that pistol.

 Carrying, use, possession or concealment of a firearm, pistol or Taser under the influence of alcohol and/or drugs requires a defense attorney that understands and can effectively defend against breath and blood alcohol testing.
-Having been specifically trained in this field Barton Morris specializes in the science of breath and blood alcohol testing as it relates to these offenses and can provide the best and most effective defense in court.
+Having been specifically trained in this field, I specialize in the science of breath and blood alcohol testing as it relates to these offenses and can provide the best and most effective defense in court.

 Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
 He is known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.